andrewl33/c-test/README.md

 ```

 ### Getting started
-CTest uses a single object per class, and the assertions normally written:
+CTest uses a single object per class, and the assertions format is:
 ```C++
 Test.it("method_name",
   test(